jakeod99/od-to-do/README.md

 Basic weekly task management application for the O'Donnell house.
 Built to be deployed on a Raspberry Pi that is port forwarding to allow access exclusively on Jake's home network.

+**Quick Disclaimer:**

-Quick discalimer: since this app has almost no need for a "new user" flow, it simply seeds in the few people who will use it.
+If you choose to fork this repo and build anything more substantial, there's a lot you will need to change - particulary with respect to user management.
+For example, since this app has almost no need for a "new user" flow, it simply seeds in the few people who will use it.

 ## Installation (MAYBE JUST MAKE THIS INSTALLATION ON `RaspberryPi` INSTRUCTIONS)